javidahmed64592/rpi-ai/README.md

     cd rpi_ai
     ./install_rpi_ai.sh

-This script will create a virtual environment, install the API from the wheel file, and set up the necessary directories and files.
+This script will create a virtual environment, install the API from the GitHub repository, and set up the necessary directories and files.

 To create a start-up service for the API, run the `start_service.sh` script: